-AREA 3: The jurisdictional system of the EU.
+AREA 3: Introduction to the jurisdictional system of the EU.

 Theme 5.
-EU judicial system and judicial enforcement of EU law.
+Introduction to the EU judicial system and judicial enforcement of EU law.

 - 5.1.
 EU's jurisdictional system: the Court of Justice of the EU and national judges and tribunals - 5.2.
 ECJ's judicial powers (1): indirect actions references for preliminary rulings - 5.3.
 ECJ's judicial powers (2): direct actions enforcement actions; annulment actions, failure to act, Union liability actions, appeals.